ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\- ==EBS volumes support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.==
 	\- Amazon EBS encryption uses 256-bit Advanced Encryption Standard algorithms (AES-256)
 	\- EBS Volumes offer 99.999% SLA.
+	\- **Encryption by default**
+		\- ==is a Region-specific setting.== If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region.
+		\- When you enable encryption by default, you can launch an instance only if the instance type supports EBS encryption.
+		\- ==has no effect on existing EBS volumes or snapshots.==

  **EBS type of Provisioned IOPS SSD(io1)** provides sustained performance for ==mission-critical== low-latency workloads.